djalbat/argumentative/README.md

 * `commands` - The elements of the `argv` array that are not options, which are referred to here as commands.

 If you pass a map of abbreviations, any abbreviated option name in the `options` map will be replaced with its corresponding unabbreviated name.
+The value corresponding to the abbreviated option takes precedence over the unabbreviated one if both are present, however.

 ## Compiling from source